Jinxed (2013 film): Plot

 In 1913, the luckiest man in town Tommy Murphy (Burkely Duffield) is overjoyed when the girl of his dreams, Caitlin O'Leary (Andrea Brooks), agrees to dance with him at the town festival, despite rumors that she is a witch (known as a young gypsy woman).
 The event is ruined when a young woman named Violet (Jessa Danielson) surprises him by showing her feelings for Tommy by kissing him in front of his date.
 Tommy tries to keep Caitlin from running off, only for him to accidentally tear her dress, revealing her underwear.
 Feeling humiliated, she curses Tommy and all of his descendants with incredibly bad luck.
 He tries to find her so they can reconcile and reverse the curse, but is heartbroken when he learns that she married someone else.

-One hundred years later, his great-great-granddaughter, Meg Murphy (Ciara Bravo), is desperate to end the family's curse.
-With her brother Charlie (Jacob Bertrand), Meg finds Tommy's diary and finds out that to get rid of the curse, she needs to give Tommy's "lucky coin" to a descendant of Caitlin.
-They successfully manage to steal their great-great-grandfather Tommy's lucky coin from the Harvest Hills Historical Museum.
+One hundred years later, his great-great-granddaughter, Meg Murphy (Ciara Bravo), is desperate to end the family's curse, despite warnings from her parents and grandfather.
+After finding Tommy's diary she learns that to get rid of the curse, she needs to give Tommy's "lucky coin" to a descendant of Caitlin.
+With help from her younger brother, Charlie (Jacob Bertrand) she successfully manage to steal their great-great-grandfather Tommy's lucky coin from the Harvest Hills Historical Museum.
 Afterward, Meg realizes that Ivy Murray (Elena Kampouris), a mean girl at school that picks on her, is a descendant of the O'Leary family and decides to give her the coin; her crush, Brett (Jack Griffo), asks her to the festival and she realizes that he's also a descendant of Caitlin (being Ivy's cousin).
-At the dance, she gives him the lucky coin, hoping to break her curse; however, a piece of Tommy's diary winds up in Charlie's hands, and reading it, Charlie realizes the coin ends up transferring the curse to Brett's family.
+At the dance, she gives him the lucky coin, hoping to break her curse; however, a missing piece of Tommy's diary winds up in Charlie's hands, and reading it, Charlie realizes the coin ends up transferring the curse to Brett's family.